tbui06/ring_galaxy_detection_CNN/README.md

 PHYS 310 Final Project — Nam Bui

-Ring galaxies form when two galaxies collide head-on, sending a shockwave outward that creates a bright ring of new stars.
-They're rare, visually striking, and hard to find manually at scale.
-This project trains a CNN to score galaxy images by ring probability, then applies it to images from the Euclid space telescope to surface the most likely candidates.

-The full write-up is in `report/310_final_report.pdf`.
+Ring galaxies are rare galaxies that have a bright center, like many other galaxies, but they have a bright ring of stars circling them far from the center.
+They likely form when one galaxy collides directly with another, sending a wave outward that creates a ring of new stars.
+Studying them helps us understand how galaxies interact and change over time.
+In the past, galaxy shapes were classified manually by people looking at images.
+The Galaxy Zoo project used many volunteers to label galaxies.
+These labels are values between 0 and 1, derived from how many people voted yes or no to the image.
+The Euclid space telescope is a recent mission that will image billions of galaxies.
+Their images are high quality, but the image dataset is huge to check manually.
+In this project, a convolutional neural network (CNN) is trained on Galaxy Zoo data to predict ring galaxy probability.
+The model is then applied to Euclid images, where it predicts high-probability ring galaxies.

 ---

 ## What I did

-I fine-tuned a pretrained ResNet50 on ~20,000 labeled images from the Galaxy Zoo `gz_rings` dataset, where labels are crowd-sourced ring probability scores between 0 and 1.
-The model outputs a single probability per image.
+I took a pretrained ResNet50 and fine-tuned it on ~20,000 Galaxy Zoo images, each labeled with a ring probability voted on by volunteers.
+The model learns to output a single score per image.

-One key thing I learned early: using simple [0,1] normalization caused the model to predict a constant value.
-ResNet50 was pretrained with ImageNet-specific channel normalization, so using the wrong preprocessing completely broke learning.
-Fixing that (and unfreezing the last 30 layers of ResNet50 so batch norm could adapt) made the model actually train.
+The trickiest bug early on: the model kept predicting the same value for every image.
+Turned out I was normalizing images to [0,1], but ResNet50 expects a specific ImageNet normalization — using the wrong one completely broke learning.
+I also had to unfreeze the last 30 layers so the model could actually adapt to galaxy images instead of staying stuck on ImageNet features.

-The trained model was then run on 2,378 Euclid telescope images, which have no labels, to rank them by predicted ring probability.
+Once trained, I ran it on 2,378 Euclid telescope images (no labels) to rank them by predicted ring probability.

 ---

 ## Results

-- Test MAE of **0.156** on held-out Galaxy Zoo images
+- Test MAE of **0.156** on the validation set of Galaxy Zoo images
 - **1,044 out of 2,378** Euclid galaxies scored above 0.5
-- Most top-ranked images visually show ring-like structures — a few false positives appear (edge-on galaxies, spirals), which is expected since the model was trained on SDSS images and Euclid images look noticeably different
+- Most top-ranked images visually show ring-like structures with a few false positives (edge-on galaxies, spirals), which is expected since the model was trained on SDSS images, and Euclid images look noticeably different

-Mild overfitting appeared after epoch 6 — validation loss plateaued while training loss kept dropping.
+Mild overfitting appeared after epoch 6, where validation loss plateaued while training loss kept dropping.
 Early stopping would fix this in a future run.

 ---